Ricca Slone: Early life and education

 Slone was born in Ottawa, Ontario and grew up in Chicago, Illinois.
 Slone received her B.A. from Washington University in St. Louis.
 She obtained an M.A. in anthropology at the University of California, Los Angeles.
 She also has an M.A. in public administration from Ohio State University and a J.D. from the University of Illinois College of Law.
 She holds an advanced certificate in international law from Chicago-Kent College of Law.

 Career

 Slone is an attorney whose work concentrates on environmental compliance and real estate transactions for small business.
 She has served on the Peoria City-County Landfill Committee.
 Slone previously worked at the Office of Policy Development & Research at the United States Department of Housing and Urban Development.
 During the Reagan administration, she worked at the United States Office of Management and Budget.
 Slone has worked as a consultant on regional water supply policy and as a lobbyist for the Environmental Law and Policy Center.
 She currently serves as a lecturer in the Master of Public Policy and Administration program at Northwestern University.

 Family

-Slone is divorced and has three sons; Zachary, Sydney, and Seth.
+Slone is divorced and has three children.